dfporter/easyclip-snakemake/README.md

 ```yaml
 run_clipper: false
 ```
-This needs to be a lower case false because it is a bash command.
+This needs to be a lower case false because it is used as a bash command to get around a idiosyncrasy of snakemake.

 You can also pass config options as command line arguments to snakemake:
 ```bash